 The development of teeth in human beings is age dependent.
-The dentition of Homo sapiens is diphyodont and heterodont.
-Diphyodont means the detention gives rise to two sets of teeth- temporary teeth (deciduous teeth/milk teeth) and permanent teeth (adult teeth).
+The dentition of H0M0 Sapiens is diphyodont and heterodont.
+Diphyodont means the detention that gives rise to two sets of teeth- temporary teeth (deciduous teeth/milk teeth) and permanent teeth (adult teeth).

-Heterodont refers to the dentition in which different types of teeth are found- incisors, canines, premolars and molars.
+Heterodont refers to the dentition in which different types of teeth are found- incisors, canines, premolars, and molars.

-The permanent teeth are 32 in number- 4 incisors, 2 canines, 4 premolars and 3 molars in each jaw.
-They are comparatively large, heavy, broad and strong.
-The color of the teeth is ivory white.
+The permanent teeth are 32 in number- 4 incisors, 2 canines, 4 premolars, and 3 molars in each jaw.
+They are comparatively large, heavy, broad, and strong.
+The color of the teeth is ivory-white.
 Molars are smaller with cusps on the crown and bigger straight roots.

 The time of eruption of teeth is a good indicator of age till 18-25 years.
 Temporary teeth start erupting generally from 6 months after birth and continue till the age of 20-30 months (2 to 2 and half years).
 The sequence of eruption of temporary teeth is: central incisors(lower) → central incisors(upper) → lateral incisors(upper) → lateral incisors(lower) → first molars → canines → second molars.

-The above mentioned information is obtained from the X-ray examination of teeth.
+The above-mentioned information is obtained from the X-ray examination of teeth.
 These methods estimate the approximate age of an individual and cannot estimate the age above 25 years.

-- Boyde’s method is based on the incremental lines which can be seen in the histological section of teeth.
+- Boyde’s method is based on the analysis of incremental lines which can be seen in the histological section of teeth.
 These are also called neonatal lines, which are formed at birth and increase in number till death.
 Counting these lines can give the accurate age of an individual.

 2. Ossification of Bones

-Closure of Skull Sutures– The closure of fontanelles and sutures of the skull are great indicators of age of an individual.
-The fontanelles the first one to close which begins at the age of 2 months and completed till the age of 3-5 years.
+Closure of Skull Sutures– The closure of fontanelles and sutures of the skull are great indicators of the age of an individual.
+The fontanelles are the first ones to close which begins at the age of 2 months and is completed till the age of 3-5 years.
 T